 Level: Form II (4th–6th grades)

 Over the course of the year, students will gain a growing awareness of sentence structure and grammar that goes hand-in-hand with their growing ability to amplify and manipulate the parts of a sentence.
 We will focus on developing vivid vocabulary and sentence variety in a range of compositions including both fiction, non-fiction, and poetry.
-Students will also have the opportunity to participate in ongoing reading and typing challenges to develop skills and habits essential to competent communicators.
+As a class, students have the opportunity to participate in ongoing reading and typing challenges to develop skills and habits essential to competent communicators.

-To receive the full benefit of the writing class, students will need sufficient time and a handful of supplies.
-In addition to weekly class sessions, students should plan to spend another half an hour to 1.5 hours each week completing assignments at home.
+In addition to weekly class sessions, students should plan to spend another one to three hours each week completing assignments at home.